graciellehigino/ms_range_interactions/manuscript.md

 [-@Baskerville2011SpaGui], we sampled interaction data for herbivores and carnivores.
 This subnetwork contained 32 taxa (23 herbivores and 9 carnivores) and 84 interactions, and had a connectance of 0.08.
-Although self-loops are informative, here we removed these interactions to allow for the ranges predators with cannabalistic interactions to be adjusted.
+Although self-loops are informative, here we removed these interactions to allow for the original IUCN ranges of predators with cannabalistic interactions to be adjusted.
 We refer to this overall network as the metaweb as it contains all possible species interactions between the different taxa that could occur across savannah ecosystems such as the Serengeti.

-IUCN range maps were compiled for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download).
-Ranges were rasterized at 10 arc minute resolution (~19 km² at the equator).
+We compile IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at 10 arc minute resolution (~19 km² at the equator).
+We then combined interaction data from the metaweb and cooccurrence data generated from species ranges to create networks for each raster pixel.
+This generated a total of 84,244 pixel-level networks.
+These networks describe potential predation, not actual
-We then combined interaction data from the meta-network and cooccurrence data generated from species ranges to create networks for each raster pixel.
-This generated a total of 84,244 networks where at least two cooccurring and interacting species were present.
+interactions: the former is derived information from the metaweb, and the later is contigent to the presence of herbivores.

-## Range overlap measurement
+## Range overlap measurement <!---continue editing from here--->
 We calculated geographical overlap, the extent to which interacting predator and prey species cooccurred across their ranges, by using a method presented by Ruggiero, Lawton, and Blackburn [-@Ruggiero1998GeoRan]: *a/(a + c)*.
 We define *a*